danknights/mice5035/tutorials/02_qiime/README.md

 ### Connect to an interactive computing node on MSI
 - Follow the steps the [logging in guide](../../logging_in.md) to get connected to an interactive node on MSI.

+### Follow the tutorial
-1. Then make sure that you are in your home directory inside the MICE 5035 course directory (`/home/mice5035`), and not your default home directory if you have another one.
+1. make sure that you are in your home directory inside the MICE 5035 course directory (`/home/mice5035`), and not your default home directory if you have another one.
 As a reminder, the following command will list your current directory:
  ```bash
     pwd
  ```